Training and Raising a Dog in West Virginia

 Another key factor of training your dog is making sure it doesn’t run off from you when you’re at home, whether in an act of defiance or simply to chase something it becomes fascinated with.
 For this, you might consider the purchase of a wireless pet fence.
 When trying a hidden fence, VW owners might be surprised at the improvement of the behavior of their dog.

 Our out-of-sight fencing system is unlike any other technology typically used by pet owners.
-With this electric fence, West Virginia-based professional installation crews easily place a small wire underground that connects through a radio signal to a receiving collar worn by your dog.
+With this hidden fence, West Virginia-based professional installation crews easily place a small wire underground that connects through a radio signal to a receiving collar worn by your dog.
 This receiving collar emits a type of stimulation that alerts the dog when it gets near the boundaries, which initially will be able to be seen by tiny flags.
 These flags will help you train your dog to get used to the wireless dog fence.
-One important thing to know about the underground fence: WV owners should train their dog by walking them around the perimeters on a leash before letting them run out on their own.
+One important thing to know about the fence: WV owners should train their dog by walking them around the perimeters on a leash before letting them run out on their own.